 Getting Hit by a Car: Pedestrian Accident Rates in Los Angeles

-The rate of pedestrian accidents in Los Angeles is a cause for concern.
+The rate of hit-and-run accidents in Los Angeles is rising and a cause for concern.
 The LAist reported there were 134 pedestrian deaths in Los Angeles in 2019.
 That equates to a shocking death every two-and-a-half days.

 Common Pedestrian Accident Injuries